apideck-libraries/portman/examples/portman-globals/readme.md

 - **collectionPreRequestScripts**: Array of scripts that will be injected as Postman Collection Pre-request Scripts that will execute before every request in this collection.
 - **keyValueReplacements**: A map of parameter key names that will have their values replaced with the provided Postman variables.
 - **valueReplacements**: A map of values that will have their values replaced with the provided values.
-- **rawReplacements**: Consider this a "search & replace" utility, that will search a string/object/... and replace it with another string/object/...
+- **rawReplacements** : Consider this a "search & replace" utility, that will search a string/object/... and replace it with another string/object/...
-  This is very useful to replace data from the OpenAPI specification to be used in the Postman test automation.
+  This is very useful to replace data from the OpenAPI specification, before it is used in the Portman test automation generation.
+- **portmanReplacements** : The "search & replace" utility right before the final Postman file is written, that will search a string/object/... and replace it with another string/object/...
+  This is practical to replace any data from the generated Portman collection, before it is used in Postman / Newman test execution.
+- **orderOfOperations** : The `orderOfOperations` is a list of OpenAPI operations, which is used by Portman to sort the Postman requests in the desired order, in their folder.
+Items that are **not** defined in the `orderOfOperations` list will remain at their current order.

 ## Example explained